Frank van Borssele

 In the summer of 1432, the power of Frank van Borssele reached its peak.
 Philip the Good, fearful of yet another pretender to the titles of Count of Holland and Zeeland kidnapped Frank and incarcerated him in Flanders.
 Legend later tells another story in which Frank and Jacqueline of Hainaut fell in love and secretly married in 1432.
-However, if this were the case, the consequences for Frank would have been far more severe.
-He would have been executed and Jacqueline incarcerated for life.
-Instead, his incarceration had to do with the duke being fearful of him gaining too much power.
 He was released in 1433 and his properties were restored.

-Jacqueline of Hainaut and Frank van Borssele did get married in 1434 with approval of Duke Philip of Burgundy after she had formally transferred all her titles to Duke Philip in 1433.
 This marriage, which was – at least from Jacqueline's side – one made out of love, did not last long.
 Jacqueline died on October 9, 1436.
 Frank survived his wife for 34 years.

 He remained a loyal servant to the Burgundian duke's and in 1445 he became Knight in the Order of the Golden Fleece.